Call of Duty: Call of Duty: Roman Wars

-Call of Duty: Roman Wars was a canceled third and first-person video game in the Call of Duty franchise.
+Call of Duty: Roman Wars was a canceled third and first-person video game in the Call of Duty franchise developed by Vicarious Visions.
 The game was set in ancient Rome, and allowed players to take control of famous historical figure Julius Caesar, along with "low grunts", and officers of the Tenth Legion.
 It was eventually canceled, as Activision had uncertainties about branding it as a Call of Duty title.

+Untitled Call of Duty Zombies game

+Between 2012 and 2013, Raven Software was developing a stand-alone Call of Duty Zombies game, after Treyarch's internal decision to move from the traditional Black Ops Zombies mode and focusing on the single-player and multiplayer aspects of their next game, Call of Duty: Black Ops III (2015).
+Designed to be a free-to-play arena, the game was taking inspirations from the Mad Max movies.
+Former Raven's lead designer Michael Gulmmelt came along and confirmed the leaks in April 2024, and revealed that Raven canceled the project after Treyarch move back on the production of Black Ops Zombies and decided that Raven's game would create an internal competition.

 Other media

 Comic books

 Modern Warfare 2: Ghost is a six-part comic book mini-series based on Call of Duty: Modern Warfare 2.
 The storyline focuses on the backstory of the character Simon "Ghost" Riley.
 The series is published by WildStorm and the first issue was released on November 10, 2009, alongside the game.

 Call of Duty: Zombies is a six-part comic book series published by Dark Horse Comics.
 The series ties in with the Zombies game mode of the Black Ops subseries developed by Treyarch.
 The series is co-written by Justin Jordan, Treyarch's Jason Blundell and Craig Houston.
 The series is illustrated by artist Jonathan Wayshak and colorist Dan Jackson.
 The cover arts are handled by artist Simon Bisley.
 The series was announced by Treyarch in July 2016, with the first issue slated for release in October.
 After a slight delay, the first issue was released on October 26, 2016.
 The five other issues were released in the months of 2017: issue #2 released on January 11, 2017; issue #3 released on March 1, 2017; issue #4 released on April 19, 2017; issue #5 released on June 21, 2017; and issue #6 released on August 23, 2017.
 A paperback edition containing all six issues was released on November 15, 2017.